pmahnke/mahnke-cocktails/recipe_processed/sherry_cobbler.md

 '
   },  {
     '@type': 'HowToStep',
-    'text': '- Special Prep: Serve with a straw.
+    'text': '- Special Prep: juice and add the 4 quarters of the orange wheel to the shaker.
 '
   }",
   "recipeYield": "1 cocktail",